cheakimsemao/rag-chatbot/README.md

 ### 4. Generate Vector Stores

-This chatbot uses the **[ABC College Student Handbook 2024–2025 and 2025-2026](https://handbook.college.harvard.edu)** (Located in `docs/`) as its default knowledge base, focusing specifically on question answering related to college information.
+This chatbot uses the **[Harvard College Student Handbook 2024–2025 and 2025-2026](https://handbook.college.harvard.edu)** (Located in `docs/`) as its default knowledge base, focusing specifically on question answering related to the college information.

 > **Note:** The vector store is **not included in the repository**.
 To use the chatbot, you must first generate the vector store locally.

-#### Using the default document
+#### Using the default documents

 ```bash
 python src/rag_pipeline.py